- Name: Kwon Hyuk / 혁권

 In this way, he wanted to write a song based on the imagery of an urban Robinson Crusoe.

-Then, it’s not really surprising that his song was rewarded by the “Song of the Year – December” titel of the Gaon Chart Music Awards 2018.
+Then, it’s not really surprising that his song has been rewarded with the “Song of the Year – December” title at the Gaon Chart Music Awards 2018.

 Nevertheless, 2017 also meant Dean’s participation as a producer in Show Me The Money 6 along with Zico.
 Together, they led Hangzoo to victory.
 The artist only said good things about this experience, he just admitted that it had been a first for him to be that much under the limelight and thus that he had not really been at ease during the first episodes.
-Concerning the musical aspect, if Dean contributed to the composition of several tracks for the show, the song which stands out the most for him would be Where U At composed for Killagramz with Zico and Dean himself as features.
-He especially appreciates the Hip-Hop/Trap combination of the track but also the freshness it exudes.
+Concerning the musical aspect, if Dean contributed to the composition of several tracks for the show, the song standing out the most for him would be Where U At composed for Killagramz and featured by Zico and Dean.
+He especially appreciated the Hip-Hop/Trap combination of the track but also the freshness it exudes.

-His different experiences gave him the opportunity to participate to several ad campaigns that year: KOLON SPORT with the M/V FLOWER POWER, the application Kakaopay for the messaging service Kakaotalk with the M/V Get The Feeling and PUMA with the M/V Run The Street.
+His different experiences gave him the opportunity to participate in several ad campaigns that year: KOLON SPORT with the M/V FLOWER POWER, the application Kakaopay for the messaging service Kakaotalk with the M/V Get The Feeling, and PUMA with the M/V Run The Street.

 2018: A year dedicated to the production of an upcoming project

-2018 had mostly been a year of collaboration for Dean
+2018 had mostly been a year of collaborations for Dean.

-The Hispanic vibe track Francesca from Hash Swan‘s album Alexandrite released in February.
-The album Upgrade III by Swings unveiled in March with the almost mystical Jon Snow but also this same month his remix of the song Dante’s Creek from the artist THEY which also had its own M/V adaptation.
+Francesca, a song with a Hispanic vibe from Hash Swan‘s album Alexandrite released in February.
+The album Upgrade III by Swings unveiled in March with the almost mystical Jon Snow but also this same month his remix of the song Dante’s Creek from the RnB duo THEY. with its own M/V adaptation.

 He is also the face of the What’s your favorite campaign from the beer brand Guinness.

-The only exception had been dayfly release on November 9, 2018 with Sulli and his CLUB ESKIMO friend Rad Museum.
-This track, fascinating mix of softness and melancholy has been adaptated in a MV released in March 28th, 2019 (Analysis of the project here).
+The only exception has been dayfly released on November 9, 2018, with Sulli and Rad Museum.
+This track which is a fascinating mix of softness and melancholy has been adapted in an MV released on March 28th, 2019 (Analysis of the project here).

-However, if the artist had not been so much present in 2018, He still has been nominated three times at the Seoul Music Awards 2018, for the Bonsang Award, the Popularity Award and the Hallyu Special Award.
+However, if the artist had not been that active in 2018, He still has been nominated three times at the Seoul Music Awards 2018, for the Bonsang Award, the Popularity Award, and the Hallyu Special Award.

-But most of all, the artist has a lot of projects.
+But most of all, the artist had a lot of projects.

-Those past few years he kept on sharing his desire to work with artists from really various musical universe like one of the references of the Korean musical scene: Kim Gun-Mo or artists he admired when he was a child such as Music Soulchild.
-He’s also really interested by the musical universe of Woo Wonjae and would like to make a collaboration with Hyukoh Oh Hyuk or even PARTYNEXTDOOR and KAYTRANADA.
-He would have made several sessions as well with the artist Gallant who released in 2017 a song featuring Tablo and Eric Nam.
+Those past few years he kept on sharing his desire to work with artists from really various musical universes like one of the references of the Korean musical scene: Kim Gun-Mo or artists he admired when he was a child such as Music Soulchild.
+He’s also really interested in Woo Wonjae’s musical universe and would like to make a collaboration with Oh Hyuk from the group Hyukoh or even PARTYNEXTDOOR and KAYTRANADA.
+He would have made several sessions with the artist Gallant as well who released in 2017 a song featured by Tablo and Eric Nam.
 Let’s see now if something will come out from those sessions since Dean already talked about it in 2016!

-In 2015/2016, Dean was also talking about an album project 130 Mood: JNGL, it seems that he would have gave it up or put it aside, anyway he doesn’t talk about it anymore but would rather be on another project: 130 Mood: RVNG.
+In 2015/2016, Dean was also talking about an album project 130 Mood: JNGL.
+It seems that he would have given it up or put it aside, anyway he doesn’t talk about it anymore but would rather be on another project: 130 Mood: RVNG.

-The storytelling concept should even be reinforced.
-That album is taking some time because he would have decided to write all the stories scenarios before getting into composition and actually making the songs.
-With that album he is aiming to truly follow the process of a movie original creation.
-Unlike with his latest album, he has today a true experience of the scene.
-As a consequence he decided that this album would be less based on the vocal technique, he is lowering the vocal range.
-Dean’s songs are, indeed, really demanding when it comes to vocal, only a few singers are able to reach those notes and 130 Mood: TRBL is more suitable for a studio performance rather than a live one.
+The storytelling concept should be even more pushed.
+That album would take some time because he would have decided to write a real scenario before getting into the composition and actually starting to work on the songs.
+With that album, he would aim to truly follow the creation process of a movie.
+Unlike with his latest album, he has now true stage experience.
+As a consequence he decided that this album would be less focused on the vocal technique, he is lowering the vocal range.
+Dean’s songs are, indeed, really demanding when it comes to singing, only a few singers are able to reach those notes, and 130 Mood: TRBL is more suitable for a studio performance rather than a live one.
 Yet, if Dean loves to compose, he admitted that what he likes the most is to perform.
-For him there is nothing better than the excitation and energy an artist can feel during a live performance.
-He loves to express his feelings on stage and to feel a connexion with the public.
-It’s in taking all of this into account that he would have produce this new album, he would be already thinking about the stage direction and really would like to offer an unforgettable experience.
+For him, there is nothing better than the excitation and energy an artist can feel during a live performance.
+He loves to express his feelings on stage and to feel connected with the public.
+It’s by taking all of this into account that he would have produced this new album, he would be already thinking about the stage direction and really would like to offer an unforgettable experience.

 Dean, an artist with an insatiable curiosity…

-If you’re familiar with our work, you should have noticed that yes, clearly, for now it’s one of our longest article even though Dean isn’t really an old hand of the Korean scene.
-However, he’s an artist who always tries out different things, is inspired by many influences and is constantly looking for a new way to improve his work.
-Consequences?
-Eli who thought that she would die under the weight of all these information.
+If you’re familiar with my content, you probably noticed that yes for now it’s clearly one of my longest articles even though Dean isn’t really a veteran of the Korean Urban scene.
+However, he’s an artist who always tries out different things, is inspired by many influences and is constantly looking for new ways to improve his work.

-More seriously, Dean’s references are really interesting so much they are diverse.
-If he wishes that everyone could live is own experience through his music, he thinks at the same time that people would enjoy his music a lot more if they have in mind all of the influences that are at the root of is artistic colours, that are brightening his music up, every single detail he took the time to add.
+Dean’s references are really interesting especially because of their diversity.
+If he wishes that everyone could have a unique experience through his music, he thinks at the same time that people would enjoy his music a lot more if they are aware of all of the influences enriching his music, every single detail he took the time to add.

-Among those references, there is obviously the Afro-American urban music but also genres such as Punk, Rock or even House.
-More precisely Dean is listening to artists from really various background like Kanye West, Kendrick Lamar, Big Sean, Drake but also Zak Abel, Phony Ppl, Mild High Club, Cashmere Cat, Tom Mish, Bryson Tiller, Gallant, PARTYNEXTDOOR, KAYTRANADA and of course Syd, The Internet and Anderson .Paak.
+Among those references, there is obviously Afro-American Urban music but also genres such as Punk, Rock, or even House.
+More precisely Dean is listening to artists from really various backgrounds like Kanye West, Kendrick Lamar, Big Sean, Drake but also Zak Abel, Phony Ppl, Mild High Club, Cashmere Cat, Tom Mish, Bryson Tiller, Gallant, PARTYNEXTDOOR, KAYTRANADA and of course Syd, The Internet and Anderson .Paak.

-Nevertheless, as other, Dean doesn’t restrict himself at the musical universe.
-Photography, drawing, painting and cinema are also for him a great source of inspiration.
-Concerning his artistic direction for instance, he uses to listen to movie dialogues through his earphones and then thinks about how he could express that atmosphere, these sounds/tones visually.
-He also did a reference to the French director Michel Gondry (Ed: among others Eternal Sunshine of Spotless Mind, The We and the I, Mood Indigo).
+Nevertheless, like others, Dean doesn’t draw his influences from music exclusively.
+Photography, drawing, painting, and cinema are also for him great sources of inspiration.
+Concerning his artistic direction, for instance, he uses to listen to movie dialogues with his earphones on and then thinks about how he could convey that atmosphere, and these sounds/tones visually.
+He also made a reference to the French director Michel Gondry (Ed: among others, Eternal Sunshine of Spotless Mind, The We and the I, Mood Indigo).
 He’s also thinking about getting trained in acting, not for being an actor but as a way of improving his musical expression!

-Despite everything, Dean underlines that it’s above all from his own experiences, what he thinks and feels that his songs come.
+Despite this, Dean still underlined that his songs are above all coming from his own experiences, and what he thinks, and feels.

-Dean indeed, aims for his music to be in tune with who he is.
-He wishes for his music to be different music, to break with what already exist and that is why he chose Dean as a stage name.
+Dean indeed aims for his music to be in tune with who he is.
+He wishes for his music to be different music, to break with what already exists and that is why he chose Dean as a stage name.

 But more precisely, why Dean?

 Sometimes, a stage name can bear a significant meaning for the artist and it’s the case for Dean.
-When Kwon Hyuk started to look for a stage name, he wanted to find something in tune with the music he was aiming to make.
-As luck would have it, his neighbours used to call him James Dean when he was a child because he would have share some physical resemblances with the American actor.
-Well, James Dean is actually a rebel icon who perfectly matched with Kwon Hyuk’s projection, the one of a new and experimental music.
+When Kwon Hyuk started to look for a stage name, he wanted something in tune with the music he was aiming to make.
+As luck would have it, his neighbors used to call him James Dean when he was a child because he would have shared some physical resemblances with the American actor.
+And the thing is, James Dean is actually a rebel icon.
+His image perfectly matched what Kwon Hyuk wanted his music to be, new and experimental.

-Actually, if at the beginning of his career he adapted for instance, his creative process depending on his public, which means either American or Korean, like artists like CL or Keith Ape can do so.
-Quickly he realised that, more than income and ranking what mattered the most for him was to express his own colour, to focus on quality, on the expression of his own musical identity.
-For him, this is the key to success for an artist; to stay loyal to your universe, working hard and above all believe in yourself.
+Therefore, at the beginning of his career, he tended for instance to adapt his creative process depending on his public.
+So either the American or Korean public, such as artists like CL or Keith Ape have done.
+Quickly he realized that more than income and ranking what mattered the most to him was to express his own color, to focus on quality, on the expression of his own musical identity.
+For him, this is the key to success for an artist; to stay loyal to your universe, to work hard, and above all to believe in yourself.

-” Regardless of wether it is Korean or American, I believe good music will always connect “
+” Regardless of whether it is Korean or American, I believe good music will always connect “

 Dean in an Interview for Hello Asia, March 2016

-This musical identity is translated by an overwhelming influence of the cinematic process which is quite different from what we already discussed about.
-Dean doesn’t only draw his inspiration from visual imageries.
-What he wants, in fact, is to produce a music that can be visualised, that while listening to his tracks, people would be able to imagine their own representations in their heads.
+This musical identity is overwhelmingly influenced by the cinematic process which is quite different from what we already discussed.
+Dean doesn’t only draw his inspiration from visual imagery.
+What he actually wants is to produce music that can be visualized.
+Music that would stimulate the imagination of his listeners.
 He wants to be able to surprise.
-To quote him, his music would be like, to quote him:
+To quote him, his music would be like:

 “The creaking of some insects, which would make a sound like “beep” out of nowhere”